 So, is it the steam room or sauna after a workout when you wish to relieve back pain?
 Here are the factors to consider:

-- Underlying Health Conditions: Those diagnosed with respiratory issues should favor steam rooms over saunas.
-Those with cardiovascular diseases may want to think twice before using any of the two.
+Those diagnosed with respiratory issues should favor steam rooms over saunas.
+Those with cardiovascular diseases may want to think twice before using either of the two.
 Consult with your doctor.

-Tips for Maximizing Back Pain Relief in Sauna and Steam Room
+Tips for Maximizing Back Pain Relief in Sauna and Steam Rooms

 These are the best practices to maximize the back pain relief that saunas and steam rooms can offer: